SoyboysHQ/deno-image-generator/docs/WATERMARK.md

    }
    ```

 The system automatically validates account identifiers and provides clear error messages for invalid accounts.
+Each account can have completely different positioning settings tailored to the specific watermark design.

 ## Tips